VyperGroup/aero/docs/For devs only/Ryan's banter/My proxy letters/#3 Pride.md

 ### Talk to other staff in the community

 I have gained so much valuable insight, especially from this document, by asking for criticisms of my own work.
 Accept that you are a flawed person.
 Don't get mad when someone asks for change.
 Everyone needs to be open-minded for us to all prosper.
 Their ideas are just as meaningful as yours.
-The proxy community has taught me: there is always room for improvement.
+The proxy community has taught me that there is always room for improvement.